garloff/heat-docker-jitsi-meet/README.md

   (5060).
 To allow dial-in from a standard line (not sending special ``X-Room-Name`` SIP headers), you can specify a ``jigasi_default_room``.

+* Optionally, you can drop files ``watermark-USERNM.png`` and/or ``favicon-USERNM.ico``, which
+  will be used to replace the default jitsi icons.
+Specifying ``jitsi_watermark_link`` will change the default link from the watermark icon (top left) from ``https://jitsi.org`` to a location of your desire.
+Note that the size of injected files is limited on many OpenStack clouds -- which is why the files are gzipped (but this only helps for non-already well compressed file formats, such as .ico.

 ## Requirements

 * You need to have a ``.ostackrc.JITSI`` file that sets your environment variables such to make